Medication Therapy Management (MTM)

 UCare pharmacists provide an average of five recommendations per visit to improve your medication regimen.

-UCare Medicare members with prescription drug coverage, including EssentiaCare plans, and MSHO and Connect + Medicare members are eligible for MTM services through a UCare or in-network pharmacist.
+UCare Medicare and EssentiaCare members with prescription drug coverage, MSHO members and Connect + Medicare members are eligible for MTM services through a UCare or in-network pharmacist.

 UCare Individual & Family Plan members are eligible for MTM services through an in-network pharmacist.